 In all cases, prognosis may be worse in the presence of the following:

-Nephrotic syndrome is most common in young children, usually idiopathic, and most often minimal change disease.
+Nephrotic syndrome is most common in young children, is usually idiopathic, and is most often minimal change disease.

 In adults, nephrotic syndrome is usually secondary, most often to diabetes or preeclampsia.